kdsmedia/sosmed/README.md

 ```
 # download zip file of the repository

-# extract zip file and open terminal into "SocialMediaHacking" folder
+# extract zip file and open terminal into "sosmed" folder

 cd cmd